jackapbutler/Pub-Sub-Image-Classification/README.md

 You will then be met with two choices [`Model Training` or `Inference`]:

 - Follow the instructions in `Model Training` to train a new CNN model defined in `model_training.py` on image data from a certain folder.
-- Follow the instructions in `Inference` to obtain a prediction for a new image sample from the existing model.

 ## Pub Sub